 A patient’s medical history and specific tests all come into play when determining a dementia diagnosis.
 A diagnosis can’t be the result of one, single test, so medical experts start from the source and focus on the early symptoms of dementia being displayed.

-Some common symptoms of early onset dementia include:
+Some common symptoms of early-onset dementia include:

-- Decline in Social Skills
+- A decline in Social Skills

-- Decline in Daily Thinking Abilities
+- A decline in Daily Thinking Abilities

 - Loss of Emotional Control